Andrea/andrea.github.io/_posts/2025-11-19-making-of-a-decision-2.markdown

 source: Thinking For A Living: How to Get Better Performance and Results From Knowledge Workers.
 Davenport, Thomas H. (2005).

 Our output is primarily thinking, the artifacts we create are in support of that thinking.
-Our capital, our stock, is knowledge.
-Knowledge work is applying knowledge in such  way that solves perceived or real customer problems.
+Our capital, our stock, is the things we know.
+In the context of an organisation, knowledge work is applying knowledge in such way that solves perceived or real customer problems.

-If our main capital is knowledge how does our knowledge system work?
+Given that our main capital is knowledge, how is it shared, and how can we reason about using it in the most useful and innovative ways?

 ## A Systems lens

-As Donella Meadows wrote in Thinking in Systems

-> , “A system stock is just what it sounds like: a store, a quantity of material or information that has built up over time.
-It may be a population, an inventory, the wood in a tree, the water in a well, the money in a bank…Stocks change over time through the actions of flows, usually actual physical flows into or out of a stock–filling, draining, births, deaths, production, consumption, growth, decay, spending, saving.
-Stocks, then, are accumulations, or integrals, of flows.”
+As Donella Meadows wrote in her book Thinking in Systems: "A system stock is just what it sounds like: a store, a quantity of material or information that has built up over time.
+It may be a population, an inventory, the wood in a tree, the water in a well, the money in a bank… Stocks change over time through the actions of flows, usually actual physical flows into or out of a stock–filling, draining, births, deaths, production, consumption, growth, decay, spending, saving.
+Stocks, then, are accumulations, or integrals, of flows."

-It is surprising that as we are building software *systems*, we rarely apply systemic concepts to our problems, including knowledge management.
+It is surprising that as we are building software systems, we rarely apply systemic concepts to our problems, including knowledge management.
 Diana Montalion addresses this in her book [Learning Systems Thinking](https://learningsystemsthinking.com/).
-In chapter 6, she invites us to consider that:
+In chapter 6, she invites us to consider:

 **Knowledge Stock**: This refers to the store of knowledge a knowledge worker has developed or can access.

-**Knowledge Flow**: "The ability to transfer knowledge between people and people and systems in ways that change and shift the system in an effective way"
+**Knowledge Flow**: The ability to transfer knowledge between people and people and systems in ways that change and shift the system in an effective way.

-As an industry we tend to highly value the *stock* of knowledge, and not so much _flow_.
+As an industry we tend to highly value the *stock* of knowledge, and not so much *flow*.
 However without knowledge flow it would be impossible to build systems.
 And not just that, reading further on this I found out that it was essential to innovation.

 ### Innovation